return42/sphkerneldoc/linux_src_doc/include/linux/hid_h.rst

 input will not be passed to raw_event unless hid_device_io_start is called.

-raw_event and event should return 0 on no action performed, 1 when no further processing should be done and negative on error
+raw_event and event should return negative on error, any other value will pass the event on to .event() typically return 0 for success.

 input_mapping shall return a negative value to completely ignore this usage (e.g. doubled or invalid usage), zero to continue with parsing of this